stestagg/temp-onnx/tools/ci_build/github/linux/docker/inference/aarch64/default/cpu/scripts/readme.md

-Summary:
-The code in this directory is responsible for installing dependencies and packages required for CentOS in the ONNX Runtime project.
+is responsible for installing dependencies and packages required for CentOS in the ONNX Runtime project.
 It interacts with the operating system by checking the CentOS version and using the yum package manager to install necessary packages.
 It also installs Python and its dependencies using pip.
 Additionally, it sets the locale to en_US.UTF-8.
 This code is likely used during the build or deployment process of the project.

 Interactions with other functional areas:
 - This code interacts with the operating system to check the CentOS version and install necessary packages using the yum package manager.